-The Community Committee (CC) oversees and guides core projects with the HPRC.
-The CC provides important links to the broader Boston community, other states, and the National Community Committee of the Centers for Disease Control and Prevention (CDC)’s Prevention Research Center (PRC) program.
+The Community Advisory Board (CAB) oversees and guides core projects with the HPRC.
+The CAB provides important links to the broader Boston and Massachusetts community, other states, and the National Community Committee of the Centers for Disease Control and Prevention (CDC)’s Prevention Research Center (PRC) program.
 Members participate in strategic planning and project activities and assist with developing community-appropriate dissemination strategies.
-In addition, the CC works on the following specific activities:

-- Contributing to the HPRC’s annual Community Partners Meeting.
-Specifically, CC members will advise on the content of the meeting based on the interests and needs of various community members.
-In both 2009 and 2010 the meeting addressed sugar-sweetened beverages and water access in communities, schools, and work sites.
+- Contributing to the HPRC’s Community Partners Meeting.
+Specifically, CAB members advise on the content of the meeting based on the interests and needs of various community members.
+Past meetings addressed screen time, sugar-sweetened beverages and water access in communities, schools, and work sites.

 - Engaging in strategic planning for the HPRC’s research agenda.
 This process will be guided by input received and ideas generated at the Community Partners Meeting.